 When I visited the Kanda River cherry blossoms in 2017, I had a very good and terrible day.
 The good?
 Even though the sky was cloudy, the cherry blossoms along the Kanda river were fantastic.
 The bad?
 My beloved Pentax K3 died.
 The rear display fizzled, went black, and said goodbye.

 Then in 2014, I upgraded to a Pentax K3.
 For three years, I never had a problem with it.
-It had been a good camera.
+It was a good camera.

 In the end, I bought a Fujifilm X-T2.
 I was impressed with the excellent lenses at reasonable prices, 4K video, and its versatility.
 And the talk of its retro feel grabbed me.
 Everything I heard was very positive.

-Let’s get back to the Kanda’s cherry blossoms.
+Let’s get back to the Kanda River cherry blossoms.
 As I already mentioned, when I went, the weather was very overcast, but the trees looked fabulous.
 I walked only two kilometers from Takaido station to Hamadayama and back again.
 It was enjoyable.

 Even though the Kanda is a river, it’s more like a canal.
 There is very little natural about it where I walked.
 On both sides of the water are drab, high concrete walls, but it still looks great when the trees are blooming.